 - Do a little prep or cutting.
 Premade patties, sliced fajita meat or trimmed steaks are convenient, but they often cost more.
 Do a little prep on your own with bigger cuts, and you’ll trade a little time for some serious cash.

 Got you dreaming of a mouthwatering, beef-centric meal?
 Check out our quick-hitter guide to beef cuts and try one of our easy prep beef recipes.
-Now, hit the store and make it happen.
+Now that you know how to buy beef, hit the store and make it happen.
+If you want to up your beef knowledge even more check out our beef terminology post.